Deir Hanna: British Mandate

-In the 1922 census of Palestine conducted by the British Mandate authorities, Dair Hanna had a population of 429; 320 Muslims and 109 Christians, where all the Christians were Orthodox.
+In the 1922 census of Palestine conducted by the British Mandate authorities, Deir Hanna had a population of 429; 320 Muslims and 109 Christians, where all the Christians were Orthodox.
 By the 1931 census the population had increased to 563; 427 Muslims and 136 Christians, in a total of 117 houses.

-In the 1945 statistics, its population was estimated by 750 Arab inhabitants; 540 Muslims and 210 Christians, with a total of 15,350 dunams of land.
-Of this, 2,799 dunams were plantations and irrigable land, 5,242 used for cereals, while 38 dunams were built-up land.
+In the 1945 statistics, its population was estimated by 750 Arab inhabitants; 540 Muslims and 210 Christians, with a total land area of 15,350 dunams.
+Of this, 2,799 dunams were plantations and irrigable land, 5,242 used for cereals, while 38 dunams were built-up.

 Israel

 During Operation Hiram, 29–31 October 1948, the town surrendered to the advancing Israeli army.
 Many of the inhabitants fled north but some stayed and were not expelled by the Israeli soldiers.
 Deir Hanna remained under Martial Law until 1966.

 Deir Hanna forms the Land Day triangle with Sakhnin and Arraba.
 The town has been through a thorough modernization process, and now has a full education system, health care facilities and sports playgrounds.